Voter Information

 HOW DOES VOTING BY MAIL WORK?

-2. Request a vote-by-mail ballot now.
-All vote-by-mail requests that were requested before January 1, 2025 have expired!
-The state of Florida mandates that vote-by-mail requests be updated after every major election cycle.
-Make sure you have a current vote-by-mail request for the for the 2026 election cycle!
+- Request a Vote by Mail ballot now.
+All Vote by Mail requests that were requested before January 1, 2025 have expired!
+The state of Florida mandates that Vote by Mail requests be updated after every major election cycle.
+Make sure you have a current Vote by Mail request for the for the 2026 election cycle!

 FIND YOUR POLLING PLACE